oz123/mh/README.md

 # help-make-helper

 A small python program you put in your Makefile to produce fancy help
+NOTE: in case you wonder, where the Python program is: it's inside the Makefile.
+This program is meant to run when you run the command `make`.
+## Motivation

+Building modern software requires a lot of tools.
+I can't and I don't want to memorize or type all these commands over and over again (docker, npm, terraform, ansible, scss, etc).
+What ever your stack looks like, ``Makefile`` and the ``make`` command help you avoid unnecessary typing and save time.

+If you have a CI\CD pipeline this also help abstract all the stages and allows you to run all the test, build and deploy phases locally.

 Just type `make` after cloning this repo!
 It will print: